NoctDevT/React-Responsive-carousel/README.md

-Created basic carousel with React, React-Slick, React-Spring and CSS.
+Created responsive carousel with React, React-Slick, React-Spring and CSS.